Learning Abroad Center

 Credits

-Students will then examine constructs of Human Rights and Services in developing countries in general and Senegal in particular.
-As background to the course, an attempt is made to create common understanding of key concepts such as human rights, social justice, human services, social services, social welfare, community development and social work.
+Fall 2025 and beyond: Students will examine constructs of human rights and services in developing countries in general and Senegal in particular.
+As background to the course, we will attempt to create a common understanding of key concepts such as human rights, social justice, human services, social services, social welfare, community development, and social work.
+Students will then look at how these ideals are implemented in Senegal and the limitations and challenges of the implementation.

 Language Taught In